Hualong Cave

 Hualong Cave (华龙洞 (華龍洞, huálóng dòng, flowery/elegant dragon cave)) is a cave in Pangwang village in Dongzhi County, Anhui Province, China, and situated on the southern bank of Yangtze.
 It is located on the side of Meiyuan Hill.
 Palaeontological interest started in 2004 when a farmer accidentally found bones that were later identified as mammalian fossils.
 Excavations started in 2006 by paleontologists from the Chinese Academy of Sciences.
 It has yielded many stone tools and over 30 human fossils, and animal bones including those of Ailuropoda, Arctonyx, Bubalus, Sinomegaceros, Stegodon, giant tapir, and giant pandas.
-The most notable fossils are that of a Homo erectus (dubbed Dongzhi Man) described in 2014, and that of a 300,000-year-old archaic human discovered in 2019.
+The most notable fossils are those of the Hualongdong people, including Homo erectus (dubbed Dongzhi Man) described in 2014, and that of a 300,000-year-old archaic human discovered in 2019.

 Stone tool

 Hualong Cave shows the lifestyle of humans in the Paleolithic Age.
 Bone tools were used for cutting animals but not for hunting.
 More than 100 stone tools have been discovered.
 These stone tools were made from siliceous rocks.
 Scrapers were the most abundant tools.